How to Use Metaphors + Similes in Rap [With Examples]

 These take a common quality and attach it to something more specific and unexpected.

+The quality is the same (fast, hard, smooth), but the vehicle is specific to your world.
 That personal specificity is what separates a generic writer from one with a real perspective.

 The Quality Ladder

-”Cold as ice” - Dead cliche.
+”Cold as ice.”
+Dead cliche.
 Invisible to the listener.

-”My pen is a scalpel, surgery on these patients” - Multi-layered.
+”My pen is a scalpel, surgery on these patients.”
+Multi-layered.
 Builds a world.

 Every bar you write should aim for Level 2 minimum.
 Save Level 3 for your most important punchlines.